Verlio-H/URCL-LSP/README.md

 If no valid include line is found, the language server will treat the file as a standalone file.

 An include line consists of a number of relative paths separated by spaces.
-Spaces within paths may be escaped.
+Spaces within paths may be escaped using backslash.

 ## Notes

-In addition to the base set of tokens, this language server also defines "escaped" which corresponds to characters in escape sequences (including the leading backslash).
+In addition to the base set of tokens, this language server also defines an "escaped" token type.
+This token corresponds to characters in escape sequences (including the leading backslash).

 This language server should have no issue with most usages of unicode characters; however, there may be errors when using features like compound emojis.